azavea/climate-change-api/doc/source/api_reference/indicator.rst

         ]
     }

+Indicator Parameters
+_________________________

+Indicator object(s) are returned by `Indicator list`_ and `Indicator detail`_.
+The Indicator object describes all query parameters available for that indicator.
+Each parameter in the ``Indicator.parameters`` array is an object with the form:

+.. json:object:: IndicatorParam

+    Definition object for Indicator query parameters

+    :property string name: The name of the query parameter
+    :property string description: A detailed description of how to use the query parameter for indicator data requests, along with its available values if appropriate
+    :property boolean required: If true, this query parameter is required
+    :property string default: If the query parameter is not required, the default value used when none is provided

+These parameters can be used to tweak the `Indicator data`_ request for any indicator.

+To see this in action, step through `how to make an indicator request`_.

 Indicator Data
 ______________

 Returns data for a specified indicator and its unique required and optional query parameters.
-See `Indicator detail`_ for more information about these parameters.
+See `Indicator detail`_ for more information about how to get these parameters.

 .. note:: Requests to this endpoint are `rate-limited`_.